Trump lauds ouster of Syria’s al-Assad as ‘unfriendly takeover’ by Turkiye

 Over the weekend, Senate Republican Leader Mitch McConnell, who had polio as a child, spoke out in defence of the polio vaccine after a recent report disclosed that one of Kennedy’s advisers filed a petition to revoke approval for the polio vaccine in 2022.

-For his part, Trump said he remained a “big believer” in the polio vaccine and would preserve access to it.
+Trump said he remained a “big believer” in the polio vaccine and would preserve access to it.

 “You’re not going to lose the polio vaccine,” he said.
 “That’s not going to happen.”